Core CCS Masters Courses

 MEA 516 Climate Risk Analysis prepares students to analyze climate data to enable decision making under uncertain climate conditions.
 A wide variety of observational and model generated climate data sets will be considered.
 Students will learn how to present climate information in attractive and effective graphics. .
 The course will address observed historical trends in climate, including the underlying assumptions and statistical methods, including correlation and regression analyses, that have been used to assess such trends. .
 In the second half of the term focuses on spatial analysis of climate-related anomalies and trends, ensemble prediction, and its applications to climate sensitive systems.
 (3 credits) MEA 516 is offered in the Spring semester.

 MEA 630 Independent Study Applied Climate Experience (ACE) portion of the degree.
-MEA 630 is completed over the Summer semester.
+Our ACE program has focused on several communications projects, including teaching high school students about climate.
+MEA 630 is completed during Fall, Spring and Summer semesters.